 - to foster students' self-learning process by using IT resources.

 - to reinforce students' communicative skills through activities of listening and reading comprehension, but above all, through tasks in which they must produce their own oral and written messages.

-The project includes several stages that students will need to go through to eventually do the final challenge based on the production of a magazine programme.
-Within this learning resource, relevant language contents can be practised and a wide range of tasks is presented so that students are encouraged to practise and improve the linguistic skills required for their final output.
+The project includes several stages that students will need to go through to eventually do the final challenge based on the production of a video curriculum..
+Within this learning resource, relevant language contents can be practised and a wide range of tasks (named missions in this OER) is presented so that students get encouraged to practise and improve the linguistic skills required for their final output.

-About the project is the first section of the project containing information about the channels that students will use to publish and share all their work as we think that they will be happy to showcase their familiy and classmates all the outcomes that they will be doing throughout the project.
-From the wide range of websites and social networks available, we suggest that students have their own site at Weebly.com, just like a portfolio, where they can post all their work and complete a Learning diary that will help them reflect on their own learning process.
+About the project is the first section of the project containing information about the channels that students will use to publish and share all their work as we think that they will be happy to showcase their outputs to both, familiy and classmates.
+From the wide range of websites and social networks available, we suggest that students have their own site at weebly.com, just like a portfolio, where they can post all their work and complete a Learning diary that will help them reflect on their own learning process.

 Encourage students to design their site following a clear structure.
 Their site must contain at least these pages: